Poop is too Big to Come Out And Hurts (stuck halfway): 3 Home remedies, Doctor Explains.

 When you reach the point of intolerance to pain, hold the pushing.
 Don’t try to push back the poop up again.
 Instead, focus on breathing and relaxation more.

-- Proceed: after getting comfortable and relaxed again, start gentle pushing down again. usually, passing the first part is the hardest, then it will come easy.
+- Proceed: start gently pushing down again after getting comfortable and relaxed.
+Usually, passing the first part is the hardest, then it will come easy.

-Conscious relaxation of your pelvic floor muscles not only will help you to get the hard poop out, But also, will prevent serious events such as fissures, hemorrhoids, or prolapse.
+Conscious relaxation of your pelvic floor muscles will help you get the hard poop out and prevent serious events such as fissures, hemorrhoids, or prolapse.

 Remember, fear of pain is your worst enemy.
 Fear will result in nothing but more spasm and more pain.

 Sometimes, the hard stool is just too hard.
-After a period of time, the trapped stool turns into a solid and very hard mass that can be impossible to pass.
+Then, the trapped stool turns into a solid and very hard mass that can be impossible to pass.

-This can occur to you whether you are having chronic constipation or having a recent attack of constipation.
+Whether you are having chronic constipation or a recent constipation attack, this can occur.

-So, it may be a proper time to get some help from your fingers; gloved fingers certainly.
+So, it may be a proper time to get help from your gloved fingers.

 Using your fingers can help you with:

 - Lubrication: Use your finger to introduce a lubricant lube, gel, or oil.
 This helps easier passage of the hard poop.

 - Manual disimpaction of the hard poop mass.